 Subscribe for full access to TG4's profile

 TG4 offers 2 products in the media and telecoms services industry.
-TG4's product portfolio comprises of broadcast television and radio.
+TG4's product portfolio comprises of broadcast television and radio and media and TV services.

 Subscribe for full access to TG4's products in full detail

-TG4's revenues were less than $50M in 2020.
-Caretta Research has split TG4's revenue into 2 different product categories, the largest of which is linear (thematic channel groups).
+TG4's revenues were less than $100M in 2024.
+Caretta Research has split TG4's revenue into 2 different product categories, the largest of which is linear (national channel groups).
 For full access to TG4's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to TG4's revenue in full detail